ceng240/ceng240.github.io/index.md

 **Week 7 (31.03)**

 - Lecture Topics: No lectures.
-- Lab Topics: No Lab.
+- Lab Topics: No Labs.

 **Week 8 (07.04)**